greg-raven/Uncommon-Sense/_posts/2009-05-05-reduce-the-size-of-government.md

 ---
-title: 'Reduce the size of government'
+title: "Reduce the size of government"
 layout: post
 categories:
 - government